First Harvey, now Irma, as airlines brace for second punch

-First it was Harvey, now its Irma.
+First it was Harvey, now it's Irma.

 Airlines are scrambling to get out of the way of one of the most powerful Atlantic hurricanes ever recorded as the storm threatens to make landfall in the continental U.S. this weekend.